 - Restoring Democracy and removing big money from politics

 Section 1.
 All members of the CPD shall be registered Democrats who who live in San Mateo County.
 If under the age of eighteen (18) years, member shall declare their intention to register at a Democrat.

 Section 2.
 People who are not registered Democrats but support progressive causes may become nonvoting Friends of the Coastside Progressive Democrats and participate in CPD activities.

 Section 3.
-Membership may not be limited due to race, color, national origin, sex, age, religion, ethnic identity, physical ability, sexual orientation or economic status.
+Membership may not be limited due to race, color, national origin, sex, age, religion, ethnic identity, physical ability, sexual orientation, gender identity, or economic status.

 Article IV: Dues

 Section 1.
 The dues schedule shall be proposed by the Board and approved by majority vote of the membership.

 Section 2.
 All dues are due and payable on the first day of the membership year.

 Section 3.
 Membership will lapse if dues are more than 90 days past due.